The Future of IoT in IT Asset Management and Monitoring

 IT Asset Management and Monitoring: A Brief Overview with Significance

 IT Asset Management–ITAM manages and monitors an organisation’s IT assets across their lifecycle.
-IT assets refer to any technology-related resources, including hardware devices, software licenses, network equipment, and digital assets.
+In addition, they refer to any technology-related resources, including hardware devices, software licenses, network equipment, and digital assets.
 ITAM involves tracking, monitoring, and optimising these assets to ensure efficient use, minimise costs, and maintain compliance with licensing agreements and regulatory requirements.
-The primary goal of ITAM is to have complete visibility and control over IT assets from procurement to disposal.
+However, the primary goal of ITAM is to have complete visibility and control over IT assets from procurement to disposal.

 On the other hand, IT asset monitoring is the continuous monitoring of IT assets to ensure their availability, performance, and security.
-This involves using various monitoring tools and techniques to collect data and metrics on asset utilisation, performance, and health.
+Furthermore, this involves using various monitoring tools and techniques to collect data and metrics on asset utilisation, performance, and health.

 The benefits of IT asset management and monitoring include improved operational efficiency, cost savings through optimised asset utilisation, enhanced security and compliance, streamlined procurement processes, and effective planning for upgrades and replacements.